Stra-x/stra-x.github.io/_posts/2026-03-19-Re-Engineering-Pytune-Rogue-devices-in-the-age-of-conditinal-access.md

 Yes is the short answer.
 Doing some googling I came across Microsofts [Mobile Device Enrollment Protocol Version 2](https://learn.microsoft.com/en-us/openspecs/windows_protocols/ms-mde2/4d7eadd5-3951-4f1c-8159-c39e07cbe692).
 In Section 4.
 Protocol Examples, we have some nice examples to try and get the correct endpoint.

 By sending the correctly formated SOAP request to `https://enrollment.manage.microsoft.com/enrollmentserver/discovery.svc` we will get the correct endpoint for the target organisation.
-We submit the users email in the request and Microsoft uses it to look up the correct tenant and return the correct enrollment URL, additionally the user doesn't not have to exist in the target tenant.
+We submit the users email in the request and Microsoft uses it to look up the correct tenant and return the correct enrollment URL, additionally the user doesn't have to exist in the target tenant.
 Below is an example of the request.

 ```python
 import requests